Tuesday, March 01, 2016

 The CryptO'pinion?

-This was great fun yet I think most golfing connoisseurs might foolishly turn up their noses at such an old game in favour of something better?
-I would say stop and think about that because this is one of the most charming and entertaining moments you can experience with an old computer.
-It's so easy to pick up and play and incredibly addictive.
+I think golfing connoisseurs might foolishly turn up their noses at such an old game in favour of something better.
+I would say stop and think about that.
+This is one of the most charming and entertaining moments you can experience with an old computer.
+It's easy to pick up & play, and very addictive.
+This is one of the best games (from the earlier years) that you can play on the Atari ST. Truly, this looks poor but is superb.

-Take a swing and download for either floppy or hard disk (come on, hdd if you can!!)
+• Take a swing and download for either floppy or hard disk (HDD is the best)

 1. You can always print a scorecard from here ;) http://www.atarimania.com/st/boxes/hi_res/leaderboard_birdie_d7_6.jpg